-To date we have worked successfully with our partners at the Vermont Land Trust and the Upper Valley Land Trust to conserve over 700 acres of culturally and ecologically valuable land.
+To date The Alliance for Vermont Communities has worked successfully with our partners at the Vermont Land Trust and the Upper Valley Land Trust to conserve over 900 acres of culturally and ecologically valuable land.

 If you would like to get involved in our conservation work, please email Michael Sacca at firstname.lastname@example.org.
 Thank you to all of the generous donors who have made this important work possible.